Mary Anne Everett Green

-Mary Anne Everett Green (née Wood; 19 July 1818 – 1 November 1895) was an English historian.
+Mary Anne Everett Green (née Wood; 19 July 1818 – 1 November 1895) was an English historian and archival editor.
 After establishing a reputation for scholarship with two multi-volume books on royal ladies and noblewomen, she was invited to assist in preparing calendars (abstracts) of hitherto disorganised historical state papers.
 In this role of "calendars editor", she participated in the mid-19th-century initiative to establish a centralised national archive.
 She was one of the most respected female historians in Victorian Britain.

 Family and early career

 Mary Anne Everett Wood was born in Sheffield to a Wesleyan Methodist minister, Robert Wood, and his wife Sarah (née Bateson; born Wortley, Leeds, youngest daughter of Matthew Bateson, clothier).
 Her father was responsible for her education, offering an extensive knowledge of history and languages, and she benefited from mixing with her parents' intellectual friends including James Everett, the minister and writer, for whom she was named.